Primespark24/MicroProcessorLanguageDesign/README.md

         The Intel 8080 is an extended/enhanced version of the Intel 8008 microprocessor.
         The 8008's original purpose was to operate computer terminals, calculators, 1970s industrial robots, simple computers, etc.
         The MOS 6502 was designed to be a simplified, cheaper and faster MOS 6800.
-        It was used in video game consoles (eg atari 2600) and computers as well.
+        It was 8-bit, and used in video game consoles (eg atari 2600) and computers as well.

 2. What "registers" did the chosen processors use?
-Make a table similar to Table 6.1 MIPS Register Set on page 300 of your book for each processor (you can summarize this table if it's too long)
+Make a table similar to Table 6.1 MIPS Register Set on page 300 of your book for each processor (you can summarize this table if it's too long) intel 8080:
         NAME | NUMBER | USE
         ---  | ------ | ---
          A   |   7    | 8-bit accumulator
-         B   |   0    | 8-bit general purpose
+         B   |   0    | 8-bit index mb pls fix this
-         C   |   1    | 8-bit general purpose
+         C   |   0    | 8-bit index mb also
          D   |   2    | 8-bit general purpose
          E   |   3    | 8-bit general purpose
          H   |   4    | 8-bit general purpose